• Pray for Christ to reveal himself to those blinded by spiritism, Islam, and other false religions.

 • Pray for all 30 Amerindian tribes to be transformed by the Word of God despite government opposition.

-• Pray for solutions to economic instability caused by over-dependence on the oil industry.
+• Pray for solutions to economic instability and high crime rates.

 Venezuela is one of the most bio-diverse nations in the world, with the snow-capped Andes Mountains to the West, the lush Amazon rain forest in the South, and pristine Caribbean beaches along the coast.
 However, socially it is fragmented into two distinct groups: rich and poor.
 Two-thirds of its 26.1 million inhabitants live below the poverty line, with one-fourth living in inadequate housing.
 The top fifth of all Venezuelans control the majority of the wealth.